-The tournament is guaranteed a first-time women's champion.
-Sharapova's opponent Saturday will be the winner of Thursday night's match between No. 5 Agnieszka Radwanska and No. 7 Marion Bartoli, who handed No. 1 and defending champion Victoria Azarenka her first loss of the year on Wednesday.
+With the departure of defending champion Victoria Azarenka, the tournament is guaranteed a first-time women's winner.
+Sharapova's opponent Saturday will be the winner of Thursday night's match between No. 5 Agnieszka Radwanska and No. 7 Marion Bartoli, who handed the top-ranked Azarenka her first loss of the year Wednesday.

-Sharapova advanced to her second successive final and third this year.
+Sharapova will play in her second successive final and third this year.
 She was runner-up at the Australian Open in January and at Indian Wells two weeks ago.

 Wozniacki, a former No. 1 now ranked sixth, fell to 1-7 lifetime against opponents ranked in the top two.

-Sharapova was in an attacking mode against Wozniacki, a relentless retriever whose defense helped her beat Serena Williams in the quarterfinals.
+Sharapova was in an attacking mode against the Dane, a relentless retriever whose defense helped her beat Serena Williams in the quarterfinals.

-Sharapova had a point for a 5-1 lead in the opening set but then began overhitting her forehand, which allowed Wozniacki to sweep five consecutive games and take the set.
+Sharapova was a point away from a 5-1 lead in the opening set but then began overhitting her forehand, which allowed Wozniacki to sweep five consecutive games and take the set.

 Shrieking with each shot, Sharapova regained her accuracy thereafter.
 By the time she led 4-love in the second set, she had a 27-4 advantage in winners.

-She took a 5-2 lead in the final set before Wozniacki staged one last rally, which fell short amid the fuss at the finish.
+She went ahead 5-2 in the final set before Wozniacki staged one last rally, which fell short amid the fuss at the finish.